How To Help: Growing Concerns About Women And Girls Under Taliban Rule In Afghanistan

 The New York-based organization Women for Afghan Women says it is working to provide shelter, aid and other resources to thousands of women, children and families.
 Click here to learn more and donate.

+A Long Island couple behind Share Humanity USA says the organization is also raising money to provide food, shelter, diapers and baby formula.

-Women for International Women and Vital Voices are also raising money for the relief efforts.
+See Women for International Women and Vital Voices for other relief efforts.